-If I have any plans to go to Preikestolen on Wednesday, they were stymied by the predication of afternoon rain.
-The morning was dry so it allowed some more strolling about Stavanger and a spot of shopping too.
+If I had any plans to go to Preikestolen on Wednesday, they were stymied by the predication of afternoon rain.
+The morning was dry, so it allowed some more strolling about Stavanger and a spot of shopping too.
 After a midday meal, I decided to brave the light rain to walk around some of Stavanger’s lakes.
-In a lot of ways, it was like what the Irish would call a “soft” day and it was mild too.
+In many ways, it was like what the Irish would call a “soft” day, and it was mild too.

-There is a piece of Scandinavian wisdom about there being no such thing as bad weather so long as you are clothed for the conditions.
-That was the approach that I took as I headed for Litla Stokkavatnet but I hope that there would some shelter from trees too and so it proved when I started to go around the lake itself after getting there along urban streets.
-As I moved to the shore of the larger Stora Stokkavatnet, it was easy to get the impression that you were not in a city at all but that this could have been a country location.
+There is a piece of Scandinavian wisdom about there being no such thing as bad weather, so long as you are clothed for the conditions.
+That was the approach that I took as I headed for Litla Stokkavatnet, but I hoped that there would some shelter from trees too, and so it proved when I started to go around the lake itself after getting there along urban streets.
+As I moved to the shore of the larger Stora Stokkavatnet, it was easy to get the impression that you were not in a city at all, but that this could have been a country location.
 That idea persisted as I made a brief visit to Hålandsvatnet because Friheim may as well have been a country hamlet.

-Returning to Stora Stokkavatnet, I persisted with my anticlockwise circuit even though coming off near Sanddal would have made it quicker to reach Mosavatnet.
-As I completed my way round, it was apparent that the evening rush hour was imminent because many were cycling in the opposite direction.
-The ambience had been pleasingly quiet and this posse of cyclists did little to disturb that.
+Returning to Stora Stokkavatnet, I persisted with my anticlockwise circuit, even though coming off near Sanddal would have made it quicker to reach Mosavatnet.
+As I completed my way around, it was apparent that the evening rush hour was imminent because many were cycling in the opposite direction.
+The ambience had been pleasingly quiet, and this posse of cyclists did little to disturb that.

-Again wooded lake shores were my lot but there were more out and about by this stage in the day.
-Quite a few of them were jogging and no one seemed to notice the rain that much; that applied as much to groups of youngsters out training as it did to anyone else.
-The proximity of city streets and major building works meant that the feel of the place was not as rural as that around Stora Stokkavatnet but that was overlooked as much as any temptation to take a shortcut back to my hotel again; this was to be another complete lake circuit.
+Again, wooded lake shores were my lot, but there were more people out and about by this stage in the day.
+Quite a few of them were jogging, and no one seemed to notice the rain that much; that applied as much to groups of youngsters out training as it did to anyone else.
+The proximity of city streets and major building works meant that the feel of the place was not as rural as that around Stora Stokkavatnet, but that was overlooked as much as any temptation to take a shortcut back to my hotel again; this was to be another complete lake circuit.

 2017-06-08: Two hikes in one day

-Looking through what photos that I captured, there are very little from the ascent but I still recall moments like a phone call from my brother and the final approach to the viewpoint where you could see all around and wish for sunshine because it would been so alluring.
-There was plenty of wet rock to traverse and the conditions must have chivvied me into making near constant progress all the while.
+Looking through the photos that I captured, there is very little from the ascent, but I still recall moments like a phone call from my brother and the final approach to the viewpoint where you could see all around and wish for sunshine because it would have been so alluring.
+There was plenty of wet rock to traverse, and the conditions must have chivvied me into making near constant progress all the while.

-It might have been galling for some but the sun began to come out when I was back at Preikestolhytta but I must have seen it as opportunity for a second hike to follow the four hour return trip to Preikestolen; anyone that stayed up there may have been rewarded by breaking so who is know what rewards ample patience can bring?
-While others relished such a thing I had Revsvatnet in front of me and it surrounded by pleasing mix of bright greenery and craggy hillsides.
+It might have been galling for some, but the sun began to come out when I was back at Preikestolhytta, but I must have seen it as an opportunity for a second hike to follow the four-hour return trip to Preikestolen; anyone that stayed up there may have been rewarded by breaking, so who is to know what rewards ample patience can bring?
+While others relished such a thing, I had Revsvatnet in front of me, and it surrounded by a pleasing mix of bright greenery and craggy hillsides.
 Assessing how long it might take from the map that I had and how long I had before the last bus to Tau, I decided to hike around a lake in a much wilder aspect than anything that I had encountered the day before.
-There are other walking routes in the area but I reckon that they would need more time to explore and taking one’s time is best.
+There are other walking routes in the area, but I reckon that they would need more time to explore and taking one’s time is best.

-The lake circuit also granted me some solitary walking that was not my lot earlier in the day and it was accompanied by morale-raising sunshine for must of the way so my camera saw more use.
-The air might have dried but the often boggy ground remained soaked and any long vegetation was leg wetting.
+The lake circuit also granted me some solitary walking that was not my lot earlier in the day, and it was accompanied by morale-raising sunshine for most of the way, so my camera saw more use.
+The air might have dried, but the often boggy ground remained soaked, and any long vegetation was leg wetting.
 Even so, I continued along rough paths while keeping an eye out for any confirmatory splashes of red paint.
-That strategy worked well until a scramble threw me off track enough to cause disquiet in woodland at the southern end of the lake before I regained the right path by the side of the Revsåna flowing towards Lysefjorden.
+That strategy worked well until a scramble threw me off track enough to cause disquiet in the woodland at the southern end of the lake before I regained the right path by the side of the Revsåna flowing towards Lysefjorden.
 Going along the river bank against the flow of water got me to a bridge near the lake shore and a sign for Preikestolhytta that soothed any loss of composure.

-Trains between Macclesfield and Manchester Airport as well as between Oslo and its main airport at Gardermoen.
-Outbound and return flights between Manchester and Oslo between Oslo and Stavanger.
+Trains between Macclesfield and Manchester Airport, as well as between Oslo and its main airport at Gardermoen.
+Outbound and return flights between Manchester and Oslo, and between Oslo and Stavanger.
 Coach travel between Stavanger and its airport.
-Return ferry trip between Stavanger and Tau followed by return bus journey between Tau and Vatne.
+Return ferry trip between Stavanger and Tau, followed by a return bus journey between Tau and Vatne.